ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 ```

 After you push to the repo, the evaluation will automatically start.
 In **45 minutes** you should receive a email with the evaluation result if the evaluation is successful.
 Finally, you can submit the evaluation result to the [challenge website](https://competitions.codalab.org/competitions/26210).

+## Acknowledgments

+We sincerely thank the codebase from [DeeperForensics Challenge](https://github.com/Drdestiny/DeeperForensicsChallengeSubmissionExample).
+Especially for the instruction from [Zhengkui Guo](https://drdestiny.github.io/) and [Liming Jiang](https://liming-jiang.com/).